 This applies to painters of all skill levels and for ages from minors and kids art to adult classes and classes for teens.
 Learning to paint can be a little lonely and frustrating if you don’t know what to do with your materials and art supplies – your acrylic paint, say, or your gouache – and it’s this factor that usually makes people stop painting before they have even got going.

 The point is to avoid this lapse of interest.
-And art classes – from summer camps to adult classes, a lecture series or a community art session – are the best way to keep this interest high.
+And art classes – from summer camps to adult painting classes London, a lecture series or a community art session – are the best way to keep this interest high.

 Cardiff isn’t exactly a byword for art – for public art nor for contemporary art.
 However, this is really a little unfair of us all.
 Because the capital of Wales actually boasts a number of excellent art galleries, art schools, and opportunities for family art and adult art classes, alongside art schools for those fancying an arts degree.
 And it’s not like Wales, or indeed Cardiff, have ever been absent from the history of art either.